S0J-FE18-10 - Rotary tool Vevor - Free user manual and instructions

 b) Use personal protective equipment.
 Always wear eye protection.
 Protective equipment such as dust mask, nonskid safety shoes, hard hat, or hearing protection used for appropriate conditions will reduce personal injuries.

 c) Prevent unintentional starting.
 Ensure the switch is in the off-position before connecting to power source and/or battery pack, picking up or carrying the tool.
-Carrying power tools with your finger on the switch or energising power tools have the switch on invites accidents.
+Carrying power tools with your finger on the switch or energising power tools that have the switch on invites accidents.

 e) Do not overreach.
 Keep proper footing and balance at all times.
 This enables better control of the power tool in unexpected situations.

 f) Dress properly.
 Do not wear loose clothing or jewellery.
-Keep your hair, c and gloves away from moving parts.
-Loose clothes, jewellery or long hair can caught in moving parts.
+Keep your hair, clothing and gloves away from moving parts.
+Loose clothes, jewellery or long hair can be caught in moving parts.

 g) If devices are provided for the connection of dust extraction and collection facilities, ensure these are connected and properly used.